7 benefits of autonomous cars

 Yes, you read that right.

-The United States Department of Transportation (USDOT) predicts that the rise of driverless cars will see the number of traffic deaths fall drastically.
+The United States Department of Transportation (USDOT) predicts that the rise of driverless cars will decrease traffic deaths drastically.

 This prediction makes sense when you think about it.